clemenceclaireR/GrandPyBot/README.md

 - Run _pytest_ (Pytest has to be installed)

 If the test is validated, it will be green.

+/!\ Beware though ! /!\

+Your API key has to be read by Pytest, so if you have it in your _.env_ file, have _pytest-dotenv_ library
+(not the same as _python-dotenv_) installed.
+Its included in the _requirements.txt_ file.

 You can test the coverage of the tests like so :
 _pytest --cov=app --cov-report html_